wpgp/jollofR/README.md

 where $\hat{m_{ijg}}$ is the predicted number of people in group $j(j = 1,.., K)$ of grid $g$ within administrative unit $i$, and $\hat{p_{ij}}$ is the predicted proportion of group $j$ within administrative unit $i$.
 Note that the two key validity requirements of equation (4) here are that $\sum_jp_{ij}=1$ and $\sum_g m_{ig} = N_i$, i.e., all group proportions within *admin* $i$ must add up to 1, and the total population counts across all the grid cells in *admin* $i$ must add up to the estimated total population for *admin* $i$.

 Note that the *sprinkle1* function is also based on equation (4) under the same assumptions and validity requirements, however, as noted earlier, *sprinkle1* is only used for disaggregating population for only one group level at a time.
-In other works, while *sprinkle* can be used to disaggregate into age and sex groups at the same time, for example, *sprinkle1* can only be used to disaggregate either age or sex, or ethnicity groups one at a time.
+In other words, while *sprinkle* can be used to disaggregate into age and sex groups at the same time, for example, *sprinkle1* can only be used to disaggregate either age, sex, ethnicity, educational level groups one at a time.

 ### 'splash'
 The *splash* function is used to disaggregate administrative unit *i*'s total population estimate $N_i$ across $K$ groups within grid cell *g*, based on grid cell *g*'s total building count $b_{ig}$, where $b_{ig}$ is known *apriori* (either from satellite imagery or other sources).
 That is,